dimikot/ci-storage/docker/ci-runner/README.md

      container
    - pass the secret `CI_STORAGE_PRIVATE_KEY`: SSH private key needed to access CI_STORAGE_HOST without a password.
-3. Set up auto-scaling rules based on e.g. the containers' CPU usage.
+3. Set up auto-scaling rules based on e.g. the containers' CPU usage or ActiveRunnersPercent CloudWatch metric which the container publishes time to time.
 The running containers are safe to shut down at anytime if it's done gracefully and with high timeout (to let all the running workflow jobs finish there and de-register the runner).
 4. And here comes the perf magic: when the container first boots, but before it becomes available for the jobs, it pre-initializes its work directory from ci-storage slots storage (see `CI_STORAGE_HOST`).
 So when a job is picked up,